-Adams quickly became a local institution, with her own billboard and a regular gig at the Hyatt Regency Hotel.
-Celebrities from every musical genre caught her act, including Eartha Kitt, Cab Calloway, Air Supply, Gino Vanelli, Yes, and Billy Joel.
-Finally, serendipity came in the form of the British band Tears for Fears, whose frontmen Roland Orzabal and Curt Smith asked her to appear on their 1989 The Seeds of Love album, video, and European tour.
-Proving that good things come to those who wait, upon her return to the US, Adams signed a record deal for her first solo album in 1991.
-The rest, as they say, is history.
+Oleta quickly became a local institution, with her own billboard and a regular gig at the Hyatt Regency Hotel.
+Celebrities from every musical genre caught her act, including Eartha Kitt, Cab Calloway, Air Supply, Gino Vanelli, Yes and Billy Joel.
+Finally serendipity came in the form of the British band Tears for Fears, whose frontmen Roland Orzabal and Curt Smith asked her to appear on their 1989 "The Seeds of Love' album, video and European tour.
+Proving that good things come to those who wait, upon her return to the U.S. Oleta signed a record deal for her first solo album in 1991.

 Saturday Beatles Brunch